felixlaplante/spectral-bridges-pypi/README.md

 ## Speed

-Starting with version 1.0.0, Spectral Bridges not only utilizes FAISS's efficient k-means implementation but also employs SimSIMD for centroid initialization isntead of scikit-learn.
-This combination results in a speed improvement for recent CPUs, though some older models may experience a small performance drop.
+Starting with version 1.0.0, Spectral Bridges not only utilizes FAISS's efficient k-means implementation but also uses a scikit-learn method clone for centroid initialization which is much faster.

 ## Installation